TinkaPlugin/Tinka/README.md

 ## Version History

+### 2017-05-13 Release of version 0.4.0

+This release fixes the following bugs:

+**Changelog**

+* Themes will now get the correct prefix `$:/themes/` when packaging
+* Fixed search results not linking properly
+* Added description field when creating a new theme

 ### 2017-03-01 Release of version 0.3.0

 After more than a year, Tinka is now on <a target="blank" href="http://tinkaplugin.github.io">github</a> and also released under the MIT license.